 Norbert Myslinski is a neuroscientist who has devoted his professional life to teach about the human brain around the world.
 He helps fight neurological and psychological disorders by educating doctors, nurses, and research scientists in the field of neuroscience.
-He founded the International Brain Bee (IBB), and its mother organization, Mankind for International Neuroscience Development (MIND), to inspire and motivate young men and women to become professionals to treat and find cures for more than 1000 brain disorders.
+He founded the International Brain Bee (IBB) to inspire and motivate young men and women to become professionals to treat and find cures for more than 1000 brain disorders.
 The IBB has now expanded to 150 chapters in 30 countries in 6 continents.

 Born into a large family on a small farm in New York State, Norbert always had a passion for life.
 His grandparents fled from Poland to the United States just before World War I. His father fought in World War II, and Norbert served as a Captain in the Medical Service Corp during the Viet Nam War.
 A devoted Catholic all his life, Norbert was schooled by nuns and priests in elementary school, high school and college where he excelled as a star football player.